-Each module is run over a 10 week block, with the exception of the Capstone Project which is run over two 10-week blocks.
+Each 15-credit module is run over a 10-week block, with the exception of the 30-credit Capstone Project which is run over two 10-week blocks, those two blocks being in two successive sessions.

 Each module is assessed by a coursework assessment (100%), with the exception of the Capstone Project.